-- Express your wishes after discussing them with your physician, who will record them in a levels of medical intervention form (LMI) that will be filed in your medical record.
-The LMI form is a communication tool between the patient or their representative, the doctor and the care team that records the patient’s preferences concerning investigations, care or treatment to be given.
+- Express your wishes after discussing them with your physician, who will record them in a levels of care form that will be filed in your medical record.
+The levels of care form is a communication tool between the patient or their representative, the doctor and the care team that records the patient’s preferences concerning investigations, care or treatment to be given.

 - Make a mandate given in anticipation of incapacity.
 This document authorizes the person you have designated as mandatary to take decisions on your behalf, in your interests.
 This is the person who will agree to or refuse care for you if you become unable to do so.
 This mandate can be written with or without the help of a notary and takes effect once it has been homologated - that is, a court has established that the mandate exists and is valid.
 The wishes for care expressed in the mandate will be considered only if you become incapable of consenting to care and another person (the mandatary) must consent to care on your behalf.

 - Express your advance medical directives using the Advance Medical Directives in Case of Incapacity to Consent to Care form, or by notarial deed, in which you express your consent or your refusal to consent to certain forms of treatment in specific clinical situations.